Systems programming and data structures meet to make instant collision-checking.

 Under construction

 After all this, I still haven't explained how these trees are constructed.
 Efficiently constructing a CAPT is nontrivial, since the brute-force approach to affordance set construction is a total non-starter.
-Luckily, the construction procedure is much like that of a normal k-d tree.
+Luckily, the construction procedure is much like that of a normal -d tree.

-1. Compute the median plane for the current cell.
+- Compute the median plane for the current cell.

-3. Construct new affordance sets z1 and z2, such that z1=zP2 and z2=zP1.
+- Construct new affordance sets and , such that and .

-5. Recursively repeat this process for both partitioned cells until each cell contains only one point.
+- Recursively repeat this process for both partitioned cells until each cell contains only one point.

 I'm intentionally avoiding code in my description here because the code required to construct the tree is quite verbose.
 I've made a stripped-down version in the spoiler block below for completeness, though.